 Once you zero in on the most common channel switching situations, you can dig deeper into the transcripts to understand why their attempts to self-serve failed.
 You might see things like “I couldn’t find where to update my credit card information” or “the knowledge base article was really confusing.”
 These findings may lead you to build reports that capture more categories for things like “couldn’t find” or “confusing.”
 With Tethr’s conditional categories, you can link these categories together into specific sequences to track only calls where a customer expresses confusion immediately after mentioning their channel switch to more effectively filter out false positives.

-As you repeat this process for each set channel switching scenarios that you discover in your calls, you’ll continue to dramatically reduce or eliminate the occurrence of certain types of calls.
-Considering that research shows more than half of customers who call a company visited the website first, efforts to eliminate channel switching have the potential to make an enormous impact on reducing call volumes, while minimizing customer effort and improving the overall customer experience.
+As you repeat this process for each set of channel switching scenarios that you discover in your calls, you’ll continue to dramatically reduce or eliminate the occurrence of certain types of calls.
+You’ll significantly reduce channel switching, saving you and your customers time and money.
+Considering that research shows more than half of customers who call a company visited the website first, efforts to eliminate channel switching have the potential to make an enormous impact on reducing call volumes while minimizing customer effort and improving the overall customer experience.